 If you are now working for an employer you may be covered by their PII policy.
+Members must ensure they have appropriate run-off cover once they cease offering public accounting services.
 Please email publicpractice@cpaaustralia.com.au to outline your circumstances.
+An update or cancellation application may need to be completed depending on your circumstances.